kahst/BirdNET-Analyzer/README.md

 --save, Define if files should be stored on server.
 Values in [True, False].
 Defaults to False.
 ```

 4. Parse results from the server.
 The server will send back a JSON response with the detection results.
-The response also contains a 'msg' field, indicating 'success' or 'error'.
+The response also contains a `msg` field, indicating `success` or `error`.
 Results consist of a sorted list of (species, score) tuples.

 This is an example response: